- Why is focus so important these days?

 - How to find and protect focus at work?

-- “Open” offices suck focus out of the room like a vacuum cleaner
+- “Open” offices suck the focus out of a room like a vacuum cleaner

 - How one of my friends rebelled against the “open office”

-- One thing: guard your people’s focused time!
+- The one thing: guard your people’s focus time!

 Why is focus so important these days?

-People are hired by companies to do great work.
-To really contribute to the company’s bottom line.
+People are hired by companies to do great work, to really contribute to the company’s bottom line.
 And to do that, they should deliver amazing results.
-Work X hours which produce 10X results, right?

-But how do you want them to do that, if they’re interrupted all the time?
+But how do you want people to do this if they’re interrupted all the time?

-It’s not that people don’t have enough time.
-They don’t have enough focused time.
+It’s not that people don’t have enough time; it’s that they don’t have enough focus time.

-People who work as knowledge workers are there to use their head, their mind, their professional expertise - to deliver great work.
+People who work as knowledge workers are there to use their brains and their professional expertise to deliver great work.

 How to find and protect focus at work?

-As a manager, make it a primary goal for you - to protect your people and give them long stretches of time of uninterrupted work.
+As a manager, make it one of your primary goals to give your people long stretches of time of uninterrupted work.
 Here are a few ideas:

 Question each meeting or one-on-one session

-We’ll deal with meetings later in this book in more detail, but I already want so start priming you on what’s to come.
-Question every meeting.
+We’ll deal with meetings later in this book, but I already want to prime you on what’s to come.
 Before you want to call a meeting or add it to someone’s calendar, make sure it’s really necessary.
-If you just want to make a point, maybe it’s enough to write it up and send to them?
-Why does it have to be a meeting when it’s enough for it to just be a message?
+If you just want to make a quick point, ask yourself if it’s enough to send them in a message instead.
+Why does it have to be a meeting when a brief message would suffice?

 Ask for permission to talk

-If you really need to talk to someone, don’t just walk over to them to chat.
+If you really need to speak with someone, don’t just walk over to them to chat.
 Send them a message and ask for their availability.
-Let them finish what they were working on and talk to them then.
+Let them finish what they’re working on and talk to them then.
 Better yet, explain to them in a brief message what you want to discuss so that they can actually show up prepared for a meaningful conversation.

-Protect the holes in the calendar like the Swiss do with their cheese
+Protect holes in the calendar like the Swiss do with their cheese

-Swiss cheese is known for big holes in it.
-They’re proud of it.
+Swiss cheese is known for having big holes throughout, and these holes are what make the cheese great.
 The bigger the holes, the better the cheese.

-Make sure your team’s calendar has big holes between the meetings.
-Give people breathing room to do something meaningful between the meetings.
-Don’t do “back-to-back meetings”.
-Don’t be that person.
-Or worse yet, don’t force your team do the same.
+Likewise, make sure your team’s calendar has big holes between meetings.
+Give your team some breathing room to do meaningful work in between.
+Don’t do “back-to-back meetings.”
+You don’t want to be swamped by meetings, and you don’t want that for your team either.

 Meaningful work first, meetings second.

-If you have an impact on the office layout, make sure people don’t sit too close to one another.
+If you have a say in the office layout, make sure people don’t sit too close to one another.
 Disable unnecessary notifications and create a culture where ASAP (As Soon As Possible) is not the default feedback requirement.
-Almost nothing requires immediate reaction.
-Don’t demand it from others and don’t contribute to that plague.
+Hardly anything requires immediate reaction.
+Don’t demand it from others, and don’t contribute to the culture.

 Set expectations and communicate them clearly.
-At Nozbe when you’re done with your part of your work, you communicate this in a comment to the task and if necessary delegate it to someone else.
-Then you choose another task to work on as you know that the other person will get back to you when they’ll finish what they were currently doing.
+At Nozbe, when you’re done with your part of the work, you communicate this in a comment within the task and, if necessary, delegate it to someone else.
+Then you choose another task to work on, as you know the other person will get back to you when they finish what they are currently doing.
 It’s OK to wait a few minutes.

-Don’t be the ASAP person and don’t demand it from everyone around.
-It’s toxic.
-It doesn’t promote great work.
-It promotes stress.
+Don’t be the ASAP person – don’t demand immediate attention from everyone else.
+It’s toxic and disruptive.
+It doesn’t promote great work: it promotes stress.

-Maximizing every team member’s focused time should be manager’s top priority.
+Maximizing every team member’s focus time should be a manager’s top priority.

-“Open” offices suck focus out of the room like a vacuum cleaner
+“Open” offices suck the focus out of a room like a vacuum cleaner

-The new definition of a modern workspace is the “open floor” office.
-Where everyone sits next to each other.
+The new definition of a modern workspace is the “open floor” office, where everyone sits next to each other.
 No walls.
 No barriers.
 No private space.
-Everyone’s sitting together.

 Many managers and bosses love this concept.
-They say that the ideas are flowing like airwaves between people and creativity is skyrocketing as everyone can so easily exchange ideas and have serendipitous conversations.
+They believe that ideas flow like airwaves between people and that creativity skyrockets when everyone can have serendipitous conversations.

-The whole Silicon Valley is all in on such offices.
-Facebook has supposedly built the largest “open office” in the world with the help of a very fancy architect firm.
-Apple has built a spaceship office with lots of open floors.
-If Apple and Facebook and all of Silicon Valley is doing it, it must be great, right?
+Silicon Valley is a massive promoter of such offices.
+Facebook has supposedly built the largest “open office” in the world with the help of a very high-end architecture firm.
+Apple has built a spaceship office with many open floors.
+So if Apple and Facebook and all of Silicon Valley is working this way, it must be great, right?

-Also, ask bosses at these companies why they have private offices and don’t work on the open floor?
+Then why do bosses at these companies have private offices instead of working in the open space?

-It’s a typical “do as I say, don’t do as I do” moment.
-“Open” office layout doesn’t let people focus on their work but it lets their bosses see what’s going on and do “management by looking around”.
+It’s a typical “do as I say, not as I do” moment.
+An “open” office layout doesn’t allow people to focus on their work, but it lets their bosses see what’s going on and perform “management by looking around.”

-Now ask anyone how much they like working in such an office.
-People hate open offices.
+Now ask anyone how much they like working in such an office… People hate open offices!
 They struggle to find focus there.
-They can’t concentrate.
 They can’t get any meaningful work done.
 They’re forced to work even harder to do their jobs in an unproductive environment!

-The bosses say it’s all about “random chat”, “collaboration”, “serendipity”, “casual exchange of ideas”… and that’s great, but even if you do get a great idea like this, then when in the hell would you find the time and focus to write it up?
-To prepare it?
-To look at it from all angles in peace?
-To really dive in and analyze it?
+The bosses say it’s all about “random chat,” “collaboration,” “serendipity,” “the casual exchange of ideas”… and that’s great, but even if your work breeds all of these great ideas, then when in the hell would you find the time and focus to write them up?
+To prepare your work?
+To look at it from all angles and analyze it in peace?
 Well, not here…

 The reality of “open offices”

-I’ve seen these offices.
-People using noise-cancelling headphones, getting lots of monitor screens, putting cardboard around their desks or even hiding under their fancy stand-up desks.1
+I’ve seen these offices, seen people using noise-cancelling headphones, using multiple monitor screens, putting cardboard walls around their space or even hiding under their fancy stand-up desks.1

-This is really bad.
-And the worst thing about it is that the myth of an open office work plan has already been abolished in the 80s!
-Yes, in the much popular “Peopleware” book!2
+This is terribler.
+And the worst thing about it is that the myth of an open office was already abolished in the 80s!
+Yes, this concept was quashed in the much popular Peopleware book!2

-If you want people in your office to work efficiently and with maximum focus, avoid “open offices” like a plague.
+If you want people in your office to work efficiently and with maximum focus, avoid “open offices” like the plague.

-Guidelines for offices focused on… focus at work.
+Guidelines for offices that are serious about focus at work

-- Space people out so that they can have some breathing room and peace and quiet to think and write up these brilliant ideas
+- Space people out so that they can have some breathing room from others and find some peace and quiet to think and write up their brilliant ideas.

-- Find natural barriers like furniture, whiteboards, walls so that people don’t see each other at all times
+- Use natural barriers like furniture, whiteboards and walls so that people don’t see each other at all times.

 - Get a waterfall and put it in the middle of an office.
-The sound of water is soothing and cancels out many conversations
+The sound of water is soothing and helps drown out many conversations.

 - Create separate rooms for meetings or conversations.
-This way people talking don’t interrupt everyone else.
+This ensures that necessary conversations don’t interrupt everyone else.

-- Introduce “library rules” where people shouldn’t just speak in the common open office space.
+- Introduce “library rules” where people know not to speak in the common open office space.

-- Design “common spaces” in a more attractive way - like cafeteria or kitchen.
-This is where people should meet for a casual coffee or serendipitous conversations.
+- Design “common spaces” in a more attractive way – such as a cafeteria or a kitchen.
+This is where people should meet for a casual coffee or conversation.

 How one of my friends rebelled against the “open office”

 A friend of mine works in a traditionally big office with more than two thousand workers.
-They had an expansion project and built an additional wing in their office and in this new wing they designed the whole office floor in an “open” way.
+There was an expansion project and the company built an additional wing in their office.
+In this new wing, they designed the entire office floor in an “open” way.

 The problem was that my friend’s team was spoiled.
-They were all used to having their own private offices.
-And their work requires that!
-They spend most of their workday analyzing and preparing long and complicated documents.
+They were all used to having their own private offices – and their work requires that!
+They spend most of their workdays analyzing and preparing long and complicated documents.
 Focused work is what they do.
 And now suddenly their bosses were telling them to move to this new “open” environment.

 They flat out refused.

-They just said “no way” to their bosses and because their department is the biggest revenue-generating part of the business, they had the leverage.
+They said “no way” to their bosses, and because their department is the biggest revenue-generating part of the business, they had the leverage.

 The sad part of this story is that the bosses didn’t take the hint.
-If the most important department in the company doesn’t want to work in an “open office”, may it’s not such a good idea in the first place?
+If the most important department in the company doesn’t want to work in an “open office,” maybe it’s not such a good idea in the first place.

-If work is not a place to go, but a thing that you do - make sure you and your colleagues really do it.
-As a manager do everything in your power to maximize your team members’ focused time.
-As a colleague be mindful of other people’s work.
+If work is not a place to go, but a thing you do, make sure you and your colleagues really do it.
+As a manager, do everything in your power to maximize your team members’ focus time.
+As a colleague, be mindful of other people’s work.
 Let them finish.
 Let them find focus.
 Let them do their best work.
-And you do the same.
+And you can do the same.